nvngroup/pitu/README_backup.md

 ## Writing Custom Functionality

-Baileys is written with custom functionality in mind.
+Pitu is written with custom functionality in mind.
 Instead of forking the project & re-writing the internals, you can simply write your own extensions.

-### Enabling Debug Level in Baileys Logs
+### Enabling Debug Level in Pitu Logs

 First, enable the logging of unhandled messages from WhatsApp by setting: